Free training course on how to wind up your SMSF: vesting a Self-Managed Super Fund

 3. Pay existing member benefits

 You pay out or roll over the balance of members’ SMSF superannuation to the Public Offer fund.
-Talk with our accountant and financial planner about selling assets and transferring SMSF assets.
+Talk with your accountant and financial planner about selling assets and transferring SMSF assets.
 Consider selling the SMSF assets to a member.
-This is an in-specie transfer.
+This may be an in-specie transfer.
 Such sales of SMSF assets must be done at a full and fair price.

 4. Prepare draft financial statements